The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 for the Earth.
 Where the tides feel it first like the storm inverting

-The ships begin to depart, all over the world.
-For
+the calm.
+The ships depart, all over the world.

 the gravitational turbulence on its stabilizers, a warship wrenching